-Professors R. Bolt (chairman), H. Brinks, B. De Vries, D. Diephouse, S. Greydanus, F. Roberts, +D. Van Kley, E. Van Kley, R. Wells Associate Professor +J. Bratt Programs for students majoring in history will be worked out for them by departmental advisers.
-Such programs will reflect the student's interests both within the field of history and in related departments, his anticipated vocational goal, and the demands of the historical discipline.
+Professors R. Bolt (chair), H. Brinks, B. De Vries, D. Diephouse, S. Greydanus, F. Roberts, D. Van Kley, E. Van Kley, R. Wells Associate Professors J. Bratt, D. Miller Assistant Professor W. Van Vugt within the field of history and in related departments, their anticipated vocational goals, and the demands of the historical discipline.
 A minimum grade of C (2.0) in 101 or 102 is required for admission to major programs.
 For most programs a proficiency in either French or German is advised.
-Students are asked to consult with departmental advisers early in their college careers concerning their choice of a foreign language and, if secondary teaching is their goal, concerning the various types of programs leading to certification.
+Students are asked to consult with departmental advisors early in their college careers concerning their choice of a foreign language and, if secondary teaching is their goal, concerning the various types of programs leading to certification.